 Trademark Modernization Act of 2020

-While the TMA was signed into law last year, it does not go into effect until Dec.
-27 of this year.
-The TMA created three new procedures for challenging trademark applications or registrations.
+While the TMA was signed into law late in 2020, it does not go into effect until December 27, 2021.
+Among the TMA’s provisions are three new procedures for challenging trademark applications or registrations.

 Ex Parte Reexamination

-Other than the highlighted changes above, there were also some minor changes too.
-Specifically, it shortened response deadline to less than 6 months, it creates a rebuttable presumption of irreparable harm, which was already in place in most jurisdictions, and a few addition minor changes.
-Of course, for Houston, Texas, residents that are having trademark issues, a call to an attorney is immediately needed.
+Other than the highlighted changes above, there were also some additional changes to existing trademark law.
+For example, it allows the Trademark Office to shorten response deadline to less than 6 months (potentially extendable, but may require a fee), it creates a uniform rebuttable presumption of irreparable harm, which was already in place in most jurisdictions, and a few additional changes.
+Of course, for Houston, Texas, residents that are having trademark issues, a call to an attorney is highly recommended.